finanalyst/collection/README.md

 ![github-tests-passing-badge](https://github.com/finanalyst/collection/actions/workflows/test.yaml/badge.svg)
 # Raku Collection Module
 >
 > **Description** A subroutine to collect content files written in Rakudoc (aka POD6).
+A distinction is made between the Rakudoc files for the main content (sources) and the Rakudoc files that describe the whole collection of sources (mode-sources), eg. the landing page (index.html) of a website, or the Contents page of the same sources in book form.
 The collection process is in stages at the start of which plugins (Raku programs) can be added that transform intermediate data or add templates, or add new Pod::Blocks for the rendering.

 > **Author** Richard Hainsworth aka finanalyst